 Parking: Hyatt Regency New Brunswick offers a covered garage with 450 spaces.
 Parking is managed and operated by Citipark, and includes valet and self-parking.
 Elevators provide direct access to the hotel.
 View rates here.

 Note: If you are paying with a university credit card but won’t have the actual card with you, then it is recommended that you bring a copy of the credit card authorization form from your university.

 REMINDER: Transportation shuttle service will be provided to each on-campus conference activity location and back to the Hyatt hotel.Hotel Parking: Hyatt Regency New Brunswick offers a covered garage with 450 spaces.
 Parking is managed and operated by Citipark, and includes valet and self-parking.
 Elevators provide direct access to the hotel.
 View rates here.

 The Rutgers campuses circle the city of New Brunswick, a great destination for shopping, dining out, or seeing a show.
 But parking in downtown New Brunswick can be a challenge.
 If you’re heading downtown, the New Brunswick Parking Authority Parking Locator will help you find the parking lot closest to your destination.

-Not flying out till the day after the conference or landed early and want to explore before check-in?
-Here are some of our personal recommendations for exploring beyond the Allerton conference.
+Not flying out until=l the day after the conference or landing early and want to explore before check-in?
+Here are some of our recommendations for exploring beyond the Allerton conference.